 SailK38.Com

-Here’s the current situation: I have too many boats to be able to do justice to any one of them to a level of .
-(I am also offering for sale a one off, 45’ yawl designed by Wm.
-Garden (see www.sailwhirlwind.com).
-I am and have been sailing DYAD II while renovating her; CHELSEA is going to be sailing in October and will be participating in the JESSICA CUP race in SF, and BANANAS is still on the hard awaiting the replacement of all planks below the waterline.
+Here’s the current situation: I have too many boats to be able to do justice to any one of them to a level of "BRISTOL".
+I am and have been sailing DYAD II while renovating her; CHELSEA is going to be sailing in spring of 2011, and BANANAS is still on the hard awaiting the replacement of all planks below the waterline.
 The “rest of the story” is that whichever one of these 4 boats does not sell, I am going to keep.

 Using freelance boatwrights with superlative skills I have invested many thousands of dollars in each of these boats in order to renovate them into a condition of use-ability and beauty.
 The asking prices represent approximately 20% of what I have spent on each one.
-Please do not inform my wife.
+The new asking prices represent much loss, please do not inform my wife.
 The stories and photos you find at the click of your mouse on the icons above will give you a lot of details as to what has been accomplished.
 Much more has been done to each of them, but I haven’t done a good job of keeping up with this work by photo; so give me a call to learn the latest.

-Finally, if you are one of those people who have come upon this site, read this and looked into the work that has been done, and then say to yourself “ah ha, proof positive that wooden boats are more expensive to maintain than fiberglass, please think again.
+It's a myth: If you are one of those people who have come upon this site, read this and looked into the work that has been done, and then say to yourself “ah ha, proof positive that wooden boats are more expensive to maintain than fiberglass, please think again.
 The work I have invested into these boats is due to the NEGLECT (for what ever reasons they may have had such as illness, death in the family, financial distress etc.) of the previous owners.
 WoodenBoat magazine did a serious, longitudinal study a few years ago that showed wooden boats only cost about 10 to 15 % more per annum to maintain than fiberglass boats.
 The costs represented in the asking price and previous work are reflective of the ignorance and prejudice of the US boating public toward wooden boats.
 If these boats were in Europe, I would be asking 20% or more than what I have invested in them, and I would get it.
+In the case of BANANAS & CHELSEA this would be six figures.

 One other thought: I have sailed DYAD and two other K-38s to Catalina/Two Harbors/Avalon many times over the past 6 years.
 Not a visit to those harbors goes by without there being a multitude of waves, thumbs up, people stopping by the boat to admire, compliment, and offer their praise and gratitude for the experience and presence of the boat in their midst.
 I have yet to see this happen to a plastic boat.